nbasara/auto_grader/README.md

 <h1 align="center">Auto Grader</h1>

+### Necessary Files

+In .zip
+* ArrayList.py
+* ArrayQueue.py
+* BookStore.py
+input.txt OutputGrader.py python_test.sh

+## How to Use

+Create a grading environment with all template files excluding the necessary files from students assignment.
+Have the students submit a zip file containing the necessary.
+Be sure the files are zipped and not a folder.
+The bash script assumes there is no underlying directory in the zip.

+To run on Linux
+`chmod +x python_test.sh`

+`bash python_test.sh > asgn1Grades.txt`

 ## Description

 Auto grader script that will automatically give input to a python program and be able to comapare the output.
 After that be able to give an appropriate grade based on the the difference from the expected output.
 Be able to run for a class at a time.